 Coping with day to day

-In the first few weeks after the loss, the practical involvement of a grandparent, aunt or close friend may be invaluable.
+In the first few weeks after the loss, the practical involvement of a grandparent, aunt, uncle or close friend may be invaluable.
 Someone needs to keep the practical aspects of life under control, such as going shopping and cooking.